 Tarantino gives himself a truly demanding task with this picture — he has to keep it on its feet even though it stays in one (fairly large) room for more than two hours of its three-hour running time.
 In truth this marathon one-act play isn’t big enough to fill that time slot or the demands of an epic.
 It’s really a claustrophobic pressure cooker drama, not too different than André de Toth’s Day of the Outlaw.
 Only even that modest show has major action exterior scenes.
 But that’s just the beginning, because The Hateful Eight disappoints in a number of ways.

 Mr. T’s screenplay is his first that I would call anything less than impressive.
 The characterizations aren’t all that interesting and things move so slowly that we can’t help but guess the majority of his ‘surprise’ events.
-He never puts us enjoyably off balance, as is one of Tarantino’s many skills.
-His grossly overwritten dialogue goes in for repetition effects that backfire in a serious way.
+He never puts us enjoyably off balance, which he almost always does.
+His grossly overwritten dialogue goes in for repetition effects that here backfire in a serious way.
 The running gag of the broken door does not get funnier the second time around, let alone the sixth.
-There are about a dozen characters, and each is given three or four introduction-analyses, first by themselves and then maybe twice more as new people must meet the ones we’ve already met.
-As there is no action associated with this, it just becomes a storytelling session, which brings in associations from the past, mostly Civil War horror stories and what passes for justice on the frontier.
-As these are, after all, eight hateful people, there is no room for anything like humanity.
+Each of about a dozen characters is given three or four introduction-analyses, first by themselves and then maybe twice more as new people must meet the ones we’ve already met.
+As there is no action associated with this, it just becomes a storytelling marathon pulling in associations from the past, mostly Civil War horror stories and what passes for justice on the frontier.
+There is no room for anything like humanity.
 Since they’re all the scum of the earth, with only John Ruth and Warren distinguished by a grain of legality, there is no tension beyond the question of who is going to shoot whom.
 With nobody’s life worth worrying about, our involvement is only on the level of a cheap thrill.

 Unfortunately, Tarantino gives Russell’s John Ruth the gift of gab.
 Russell often seems to be channeling the voice of John Wayne, just as he did for John Carpenter on occasion.
 Like everybody else in the show, he talks strictly in colorful stylized western talk, except when the script has the actors go against the grain and talk like modern hipsters.
 This makes the period jargon sound like a put-on: am I being colorful, or am I distracting you with colorful expressions?
 There are also a number of lines that smack of anachronism, something that I should have expected since Tarantino still plays things in ’70s action terms.
 Major Warren talks about ‘paranoia,’ a word that I suppose existed in the 1870s… I guess.
 Then again, perhaps Tarantino stays true to the vintage period by not giving Minnie’s Haberdashery one anachronistic item … a doorstop.